 Plenty of people are interested in finding the best gouda cheese.
 We will help you with it, but let’s first get to know a little bit more about the peculiarities and types of gouda cheese.

-Ancient records show that Gouda cheese was produced on farms near the city of the same name in the vicinity of Rotterdam.
+Ancient records show that best Gouda cheese was produced on farms near the city of the same name in the vicinity of Rotterdam.
 This product has enjoyed immense popularity and success.
 Its production increased significantly when the dairy industry began to develop in the early 20th century.
 Today this product is produced commercially, but more than 300 farms around the Netherlands still produce the old-fashioned Gouda cheese.
-This type of Gouda is called Boerenkaas (farm cheese).
-It is made from raw milk and prepared according to certain historical standards.
+This type of Gouda cheese is called Boerenkaas (farm aged cheese).
+It is made from raw, cultured milk and prepared according to certain historical standards.

 Characteristics of Gouda Cheese